timurvankov/timurvankov/README.md

 Skills: C/C++, Python, GoLang, KPHP

 - 🔭 I’m currently working on search at VK
-- 👯 I’m looking to collaborate on open source
+- 👯 I’m looking to collaborate to open source
 - 🤔 I’m looking for help with some open source projects
 - 💬 Ask me about anything
 - 📫 How to reach me: